 We conducted a review of the effects of adding a single dose (or short course) of primaquine to malaria treatment with the aim of reducing the transmission of malaria.
-We included 17 randomized controlled trials and one quasi-randomized controlled trial.
+We searched the literature up to 05 January 2015 and included 17 randomized controlled trials (RCTs) and one quasi-RCT.